Bert-JanP/Hunting-Queries-Detection-Rules/README.md

 # KQL for Defender For Endpoint & Microsoft Sentinel
-This repository is used to share Hunting Queries and Detection rules that can be used within Microsoft Sentinel or Defender For Endpoint.
-The queries are written in KQL they can be used within Sentinel to build Analytics Rules or in Defender For Endpoint (with minor adjustments).
-If you have any questions feel free to reach out to me on twitter @BertJanCyber.
+The purpose of this repository is to share KQL queries that can be used by anyone and are understandable.
+These queries are intended to increase detection coverage through the logs of Microsoft Security products.
+Not all suspicious activities generate an alert by default, but many of those activities can be made detectable through the logs.
+These queries include Detection Rules, Hunting Queries and Visualisations.
+Anyone is free to use the queries.
+If you have any questions feel free to reach out to me on twitter [@BertJanCyber](https://twitter.com/BertJanCyber).

 # KQL Categories